jarnal/meteor_bakery/README.md

 Meteor bakery app

 # Usage
-Clone the repository and launch with "meteor" command
+- Clone the repository
+- Launch meteor with "meteor" command
+- Go to http://localhost:3000 and enjoy !